CzBiX/ForwardUnixSocket/README.md

 ForwardUnixSocket.exe C:\path\to\socket\file.sock
 ```

-You have to check "Public networks", otherwise WSL 2 can't pass firewall.
+You have to check "Public networks" on the dialog of Windows Firewall, otherwise WSL 2 can't pass firewall.